 Can I make a DIY will online?

-Yes, there are online tools and templates available for creating a DIY will.
-However, it’s essential to choose a reputable service and ensure the final document complies with UK law.
+Yes, there are online tools and template services available for creating a DIY will.
+However, it’s essential to choose a reputable service that is designed specifically for English and Welsh law, and to ensure the final document is properly signed and witnessed in accordance with the legal requirements.
+An online will still needs to be printed, signed, and witnessed in person.

 What happens if I make mistakes in my DIY will?